Plebeians: Later history

 In the later Republic, the term lost its indication of a social order or formal hereditary class, becoming used instead to refer to citizens of lower socio-economic status.
 By the early empire, the word was used to refer to people who were not senators (of the empire or of the local municipalities) or equestrians.

 Life

+Much less is known about the plebeians than the patricians in Ancient Rome, as most could not write, and thus could not record what happened in their daily life.

 Childhood and education

 The average plebeian did not come into a wealthy family; the politically active nobiles as a whole comprised a very small portion of the whole population.
 The average plebeian child was expected to enter the workforce at a young age.
-Plebeians typically belonged to a lower socio-economic class than their patrician counterparts, but there also were poor patricians and rich plebeians by the late Republic.

 Education was limited to what their parent would teach them, which consisted of only learning the very basics of writing, reading and mathematics.
 Wealthier plebeians were able to send their children to schools or hire a private tutor.

+Family life

+Throughout Roman society at all levels including plebeians, the paterfamilias (oldest male in the family) held ultimate authority over household manners.
+Sons could have no authority over fathers at any point in their life.
+Women had a subservient position in the family to fathers and husbands.